voyageprofessor/gtav-sourcecode-build-guide/README.md

 > [!NOTE]
 > Don't ask me for any help, do it yourself.<br>
-> Already This tutorial covers everything.
+> This tutorial covers everything already.

 ## Requirements